-The 24-slot version of the StorageLibrary can be configured to have 0 or 3 I/E slots, and the 40-slot version can be configured to have 0, 3, or 8 I/E slots.
-A library configured with 3 I/E slots will have the I/E slots located in the front of the lower left magazine.
-In a library configured with 8 I/E slots, the entire upper left magazine will be used as an I/E station.
+The 24-slot version of the T40+ can be configured to have 0 or 3 l/E slots, and the 40-slot version or Pass-Thru system can be configured to have 0, 3, or 8 l/E slots.
+A library configured with 3 l/E slots will have the l/E slots located in the front of the lower left magazine.
+In a library configured with 8 l/E slots, the entire upper left magazine will be used as an l/E station.